-Martyn P. Thompson is Associate Professor and Senior Political Theorist in the Department of Political Science.
-His main fields of interest are the history of political thought since the Renaissance, literature and politics, and contemporary German political theory.
+Martyn P. Thompson is a Professor of Political Science.
+His main fields of research and publication are the history of political thought since the Renaissance, literature and politics, and contemporary German political theory.
 He has two doctorates, the first from the London School of Economics, the second (the Habilitation) from Tuebingen University.
 He has been a faculty member in the universities of London, Cambridge, and Tuebingen.

-Professor Thompson founded the Deutsche Gesellschaft zur Erforschung des politischen Denkens in 1989.
-He was President of the International Conference for the Study of Political Thought from 1995 to 2002 and he is currently Vice President and President-Elect of the Michael Oakeshott Association.
+In 1989 Professor Thompson founded the “German Society for the Study of Political Thought” (DGEPD).
+From 1996 to 2003, he was President of the International Conference for the Study of Political Thought (CSPT), and from 2005 to 2009 he was President of the international Michael Oakeshott Association.

-- Thompson, M.P.
-“The History of Fundamental Law in Political Thought from the French Wars of Religion to the American Revolution” The American Historical Review 91(5), 1103 – 1128, 1986.
+- “The History of Fundamental Law in Political Thought from the French Wars of Religion to the American Revolution” The American Historical Review 91(5), 1103 – 1128, 1986.

 - “The Reception of Locke’s Two Treatises of Government 1690-1705” Political Studies 24(2), 184 – 191, 1976.